twilson63/permaweb-cookbook/src/guides/wallets-and-keyfiles/creating-a-wallet.md

 Users should do their due diligence and research before deciding how to interact with Arweave.

-Users can create Arweave and AO wallets without requiring any technical knowledge by using wallets like [Wander](https://wander.app) or [Beacon](https://beaconwallet.app).
+Users can create Arweave and AO wallets without requiring any technical knowledge by using solutions like [Wander](https://wander.app) or [Beacon](https://beaconwallet.app).

 Arweave wallets can also be generated programatically, using libraries such as Arweave JS or CLI tools such as `ardrive-cli`.